YAMS MCP Server Guide¶

 Node.js Client¶

-process over stdio using the MCP specification standard: newline-delimited JSON (NDJSON).
+This example shows how to communicate with the yams serve process over stdio using the MCP specification standard: newline-delimited JSON (NDJSON).

 const { spawn } = require('child_process');